philepon/xrobotmacro/README.md

 # xrobotmacro
 A X11 Mouse/Keyboard recorder/playback tool.
-This basically does the same thing as TinyTask or GhostMouse on Windows. ~~AFAIK, this is the only automatic mouse/keyboard recorder program that works on Linux (automatic meaning that you don't have to specify delays, coordinates, or keys manually).~~ Xnee seems to have similar functionality.
-This program is an altertative to xnee.
+This basically does the same thing as TinyTask or GhostMouse on Windows. ~~AFAIK, this is the only automatic mouse/keyboard recorder program that works on Linux (automatic meaning that you don't have to specify delays, coordinates, or keys manually).~~

+[Xnee](https://directory.fsf.org/wiki/Xnee) seems to have similar functionality.
+This program is an alternative to `xnee`.

 This program does not work on Wayland.
 XWayland should work fine.

-`xrobotmacro` is almost completely based on `xmacro`.
+`xrobotmacro` is almost completely based on [xmacro](http://xmacro.sourceforge.net/).
 I just modified it so that the delay between each mouse/keyboard event can be recorded and played back.
 For previous `xmacro` users, note that it is no longer necessary (and not recommended) to specify a manual delay between keyboard/mouse events, although the option is still available.
 However, note that specifying a manual delay will prepend that delay before the playback of every event.
 Delays that are read from stdin will not be affected and will be played back as normal.

 Compiling
 ---------